Last Updated on by

 “Consuming zinc without copper decreases copper in the body.
 Consuming copper without zinc decreases zinc in the body.
 Zinc and copper are each others counterbalance.
 Research has suggested that a zinc to copper ratio of 10:1 is good for health, but anywhere in the 8:1 to 12:1 range is considered healthy.”5

-It should also be noted that, in studies, zinc supplementation of 100 to 200 mg daily has been shown increase testosterone levels, sperm count and sperm motility.
+It should also be noted that, in studies, zinc supplementation of 100 to 200 mg daily has been shown to increase testosterone levels, sperm count and sperm motility.
 However, 200 mg is considered the tolerable upper intake limit for zinc, according to the National Institutes of Health.
 I have included the zinc RDA (recommended daily allowance) chart created by the National Institutes of Health in the post ‘How Zinc Can Reverse and Prevent Hair Loss’, as well as the symptoms of zinc toxicity.
 There’s also a long list of zinc-rich foods, suitable for vegans, vegetarians, pescatarian and the ordinary omnivore.

 Medical Community Denial

 I find it odd that scientists are willing to credit high cholesterol levels, thyroid abnormalities, second-hand smoke and even artificial nighttime lighting with causing infertility in humans, but still refuse to recognize the role of essential nutrients. … Well, at least for women experiencing infertility.